Introduction to GAUSS for Stata Users#

 Missing values are represented by the same dot notation, ., in both Stata and GAUSS.

-This notation can be used for filtering data Stata:
+This notation can be used for filtering data in Stata:

 * Keep missing values